 County departments of social services must allow any refugee wishing to do so an opportunity to apply for cash assistance and must determine the eligibility of each applicant.
-Refugees who are enrolled in the federal Match Grant program with their local resettlement agency are prohibited from receiving RCA while on Match Grant.
-The local resettlement agency is to notify the county department of social services of any refugees enrolled in the Match Grant program.
+Refugees who are enrolled in the Federal Match Grant Program with their local resettlement agency are prohibited from receiving Refugee Cash Assistance while on Match Grant.
+The local resettlement agency is to notify the county department of social services of any refugees enrolled in the Match Grant Program.

 If the county department of social services determines that a refugee has an urgent need for cash assistance, it should process the application for cash assistance as quickly as possible and issue the initial payment to the refugee on an emergency basis.
-Continued receipt of RCA is dependent on a recipient participating in employment services within 30 days of receipt of aid.
+Continued receipt of Refugee Cash Assistance is dependent on a recipient participating in employment services within 30 days of receipt of aid.
 A Family Self-sufficiency Plan must be developed with each recipient.
 A Family Self-sufficiency Plan addresses the employment-related service needs of the employable members in a family for the purpose of enabling the family to become self-supporting as quickly as possible through the employment of one or more family members.
-In addition, an individual Employability Plan must be developed for each recipient of RCA who is not exempt from work requirements.
+In addition, an Individual Employability Plan must be developed for each recipient of Refugee Cash Assistance in a filing unit who is not exempt from work requirements.